 You will be shown how to minimize the risk of infection and informed of warning signs to watch for in case of any complications.
 Our doctor is available by phone after surgery and will respond quickly to any questions or concerns.

-The ideal age is within the first two weeks of birth, but at our clinic we provide circumcision for males of all ages including older children, adolescents, and adults.
+The ideal age is within the first two weeks of birth, but at our clinic we provide circumcision for babies up to one year, as well as older children (boys 10 and up), adolescents, and adults.
 Since newborn babies are less aware, recover faster, and the risk of complications is lower, families should try their best to have circumcision done as close to this time period as possible.
 However, it is common for a variety of reasons that circumcision will be done at a later time.

 The Pollock circumcision method creator, Dr. Pollock, has published a study that shows our pain control process is highly effective.
-Many babies can sleep right through the entire under 60 second procedure.
+Many babies can sleep right through the entire short procedure.
 Most babies experience little or no pain at all.

-It is not unusual for a baby to sleep 6-8 hours after the procedure and to miss a feeding.
+It is not unusual for a baby to sleep 6-8 hours after the procedure but it is important to wake your son and feed him at normal times so he does not miss a feed.
 Some babies will be irritable for a number of minutes to hours afterwards.
 Behaviourally, most babies are back to themselves by the next day or two.

 We have extremely low complication rates and no hospital administration fees are charged.
 Our clinic is designed to meet the needs of families for infant circumcision.
 Because of our focus on this procedure we are able to organize our staff and clinic operations optimally for baby circumcision.
 This makes us different from circumcision providers in greater London who do not specialize in this service.

 Complications are rare.
 Occasionally, there can be bleeding from the circumcision many hours after the procedure.
 This is treated by putting some pressure with gauze on the penis for 2-3 minutes to close the oozing blood vessel.
 (This will be demonstrated to you by our staff).